Bye Bye (Mariah Carey song): Music video

 The music video was directed by Justin Francis, and co-directed by Nick Cannon on the island of Eleuthera in the Bahamas.
 The video became notable for the pair, due to the fact that it was during its conception and recording that they began dating, and eventually wed two months later.
 The video was shot in early April 2008, but was delayed until May, with several critics suggesting it because of the couples engagement.
 In an interview with People, Cannon spoke of his feelings when first speaking with Carey regarding the video: "From the first time we sat down to discuss the video at the Beverly Hills Hotel, we connected.
 We had so much in common spiritually, and we laugh at the same things.
 I didn't have to put on my Mac Daddy suave mode.
 I was able to be myself with her.
 We are both eternally 12 years old."
 The couple stayed on the island for over two weeks after the nuptials for their honeymoon, which is why the video was delayed until mid-May, so Carey would be able to promote it in time.

 The video consists of multiple scenes with Carey and (now ex-husband) Cannon, who plays her love interest.
 This is shown along with various behind-the-scenes footage of Carey at various promotional events in the United Kingdom.
 The video begins with grainy footage of a plane landing in the Bahamas, with Carey and Cannon exiting the aircraft with her dog.
 Throughout the video, scenes of Carey laying on a sofa, writing lyrics and tearing, as well as the singer in a darkened stage are shown.
 Several behind-the-scenes clips of Carey promoting the album in the United Kingdom are shown, as she arrives at a CD signing, and connects with fans.
 Following the signing, Carey is shown at a fashion show, as well as modelling in several outfits.
 Other scenes that intermingle are of Carey looking out of her hotel suite window in London, as well as candles being put out.
 During the second verse, the couple is seen spending time together on the island, spending time with friends at a small gathering at the pool, as well as moments of Carey modeling for her bikini photo shoot for the June issue of Vibe.
 The video's final segment is of Carey performing the song at a concert in a large theatre, while several photos are sporadically shown.
-Photographs of several of Carey's deceased friends and family members are shown, including her dog, Jack, her father Alfred Roy, her grandmother, David Cole, Luciano Pavarotti, Ol' Dirty Bastard, and Luther Vandross, all of whom Carey had collaborated with during her career.
+Photographs of several of Carey's deceased friends and family members are shown, including her dog, Jack, her father Alfred Roy, her grandmother Addie, David Cole, Luciano Pavarotti, Ol' Dirty Bastard, and Luther Vandross, all of whom Carey had collaborated with during her career.
 Critics complimented the inclusion of the photos with both Pavarotti and Vandross, and considered it Carey's way of honoring them.
 The music video peaked at #4 on Billboard's Hot Videoclip Tracks chart.